 Sales tax revenue growth has shown significant growth over the past three years.
 The City projects annual sales tax revenue using a linear trend model.
-Sales tax revenue has experienced a notable recovery since the 2009 economic downturn.
-2018 has shown notable growth when compared to 2017.
+Sales tax revenue is projected to be down considerably for FY20 and FY21 due to the COVID-10 pandemic and subsequent economic slowdown.
 Figure R3 shows actual sales tax amounts along with the forecasted amounts for FY 2019 and 2020.
 The shift upwards in FY 2014 relates to the Additional Resort Communities Sales Tax.

 Although sales tax revenue has maintained some consistency over the last six years, it is still considered a revenue source subject to national, state, and local economic conditions, as seen during the 2009-2010 recession.
 These conditions fluctuate based on a myriad of factors.
 Using a linear equation to forecast sales tax revenue helps to smooth out larger fluctuations and conservatively budget the revenue source.
-Sales tax revenue for the current fiscal year as well as FY 2020 is expected to grow when compared to FY 2018.

-Figure R3- Property & Sales Tax Actuals and Projections
+Figure R3- Sales Tax Actuals and Projections